RUL 05.67.603 – College of Natural Resources Contract, Reappointment, Promotion and Tenure Standards and Procedures

 Outstanding research should reflect intellectual curiosity, creativity, a high level of scientific integrity and impact.
 Advising and training undergraduate and graduate students are integral parts of research activity.
 Relevant examples of scholarly activity to be included are listed here.

 3.3.
-Extension and Outreach
+Extension and Engagement

 3.4 Service

-4. Standards for Reappointment as Assistant Professor
+4. Standards for Reappointment as Tenure-Tract Assistant Professor and Subsequent Contract for Assistant Professors in Professional Track

-5. Standards for Associate Professor with Tenure
+5. Standards for Associate Professor with Tenure and Subsequent Contract for Associate Professor in Professional Track

-Based on the Statement of Faculty Responsibilities and the general standards in Section 3, the candidate is expected to show progress toward being promoted to professor and promise of sustained productivity, growth, and leadership.
+Based on the SFR, the candidate is expected to show progress toward being promoted to professor and promise of sustained productivity, growth, and leadership.
 In addition, they are expected to have established a strong national record of accomplishments in their area of expertise, have national recognition and uphold the mission of the college and university.

-7. Promotion of Professional Faculty with Professional Rank
+7. Promotion of Professional Track Faculty

 8. Procedures

 8.1.
-Statement of Faculty Responsibilities
+Statement of Faculty Responsibilities (SFR)

 8.2.
 Dossier

-Clinical Associate/Full Professors: Letters required.
+- Clinical Associate/Full Professors: Letters required.

-Extension Associate/Full Professors: Letters required.
+- Extension Associate/Full Professors: Letters required.

-Research Associate/Full Professors: Letters required.
+- Research Associate/Full Professors: Letters required.

-Teaching Associate/Full Professors: Letters required.
+- Teaching Associate/Full Professors: Letters required.

-Associate/Full Professors of the Practice: Letters required.
+- Associate/Full Professors of the Practice: Letters required.

 External evaluation letters may be solicited from others outside academia.

 8.3.
-College Reappointment, Promotion and Tenure Committee
+College Reappointment, Promotion and Tenure Committee (CRPTC)

 8.3.1.
 Purpose

-8.3.2.4.
+8.3.2.b.
 Representatives will serve two-year terms, staggered within departments so that one representative is chosen at the beginning of each academic year.
 Representatives may serve consecutive terms depending on need.

-8.3.2.6.
+8.3.2.d.
 The committee will elect a chair from among the members of the committee who have served for at least one year.

 8.4.
 The Process